steffenschumacher/globconf/README.md

 Creates a global configparser object, regardless of the project and module in need of it

 ## Getting Started
-In project:
+In project using globconf:
 ```
 from globconf import config
-# config will attempt to read local config.ini file if present - otherwise:
+# config will attempt to read local config.ini file if present - required options are verified using.
+from globconf import verify_required_options
+cfg = verify_required_options('Section name', ['list', 'of', 'required', 'options', 'for', 'the', 'section'])

+# if config.ini is not found, then defaults can be read from a string, within the module relying on globconf like so:
-if 'important section' not in config.sections():
+if 'Section name' not in config.sections():
     config.read_string("""
     [important section]
     host = critical-system.com